learning-project-01/learning-tracker-201/data-types-and-size-java.md

 - **Wrapper Classes**: Each primitive type has a corresponding wrapper class (e.g., Integer for int, Double for double).
 Wrapper classes allow primitives to be treated as objects, which is useful in collections like ArrayList.

+---

+### **2. Key Features of Non-Primitive Data Types**

+- **Dynamic Sizes**: Their memory usage depends on the content or data stored, making them more flexible than primitive types.

+- **Null Initialization**: Non-primitive variables default to null if not explicitly initialized.

+- **Inheritance**: Non-primitive types like classes and interfaces support inheritance and polymorphism.

+- **Heap Allocation**: Non-primitive objects are stored in the heap memory, while their references are stored in the stack memory.

+- **Garbage Collection**: Java automatically manages memory for non-primitive types through garbage collection (unused objects are cleaned up).